BonsaiDen/JavaScript-Garden/doc/scopes.md

 ### In conclusion

 It is recommended to always use an *anonymous wrapper* for encapsulating code in its own namespace.
-This does not only protect against name clashes, but it also allows for better modularization.
+This does not only protect the code against name clashes, it also allows for better modularization.

-Additionally, the use of global variables is considered **bad practice**, any use of them indicates badly written code that is prone to failure and hard to maintain.
+Additionally, the use of global variables is considered **bad practice**, any use of them indicates badly written code that is prone to errors and hard to maintain.